 How Does Virtual Reality Manufacturing Work?

 Virtual reality involves creating digital spaces that users can immerse themselves in.
 Using a VR headset, technicians experience computer-generated models in realistic 3D.
 Depending on the detail used to create the digital environment, observers can interact with objects, turn them to get a better view, zoom in or make changes to their design.
 Virtual reality can also display lighting conditions or apply realistic physics to an object.
-Augmented reality is similar, using cameras and special glasses that superimpose digital designs over real-world surroundings.
+Augmented reality manufacturing is similar, using cameras and special glasses that superimpose digital designs over real-world surroundings.

 What Are the Applications of VR Manufacturing?